Explore the Program

 Transcripts must show a GPA of at least a 3.0.
 In exceptional cases, applicants whose undergraduate GPA is below 3.0 may be admitted.
 Each program area gives meaningful consideration to the applicant's graduate GPA, recommendations, professional experience and reasons for pursuing a graduate program, as well as to the diversity of the student body.

 We ask that you submit one letter of recommendation and list one additional contact the application committee may follow up with directly.
 Recommenders and References may be academic or professional in nature.

 If you supply your recommender’s email address as part of your completed online application form, then your recommendation letter may be submitted online.
 Or, your recommender may choose to mail them to:

 Chicago, IL 60611

 A Personal Statement

-Your statement should be 1-3 pages, and you should describe your:
+Your statement should be approximately two pages, and you should describe your:

 - Academic and research interests, as well as your professional goals